 You divide your time between your family and work within or outside of the home.
-You may be a work-at-home mom, a work-outside-the-home mom, a stay-at-home mom whose primary role is managing family and household, or even an empty nester whose kids have grown up and you are back in the workforce or looking to find your life’s work.
+You may be a woman working in a corporate career or be your own boss as an enterpreneur.
+You might be a mom who works at home or outside the home.
+Or perhaps you’re a stay-at-home mom whose primary role is managing family and household, or even an empty nester whose kids have grown up and you are back in the workforce or looking to find your life’s work.
 Your heart is filled with love for your family, yet also may also feel partly empty if you’re struggling to find purpose as a Christian woman because what you do doesn’t feel like a fit for who you are–and being so busy with home and work, you may not even know who you are anymore.

 While my children were still young, I knew that parenting was my primary purpose in life for that season.
 But I struggled to feel contentment because I was eager to do something of purpose beyond homemaking related to some passions God was growing in my heart for women’s ministry.

 I was determined to launch a business and ministry—but my story did not turn out like I expected.
 My launch had to be grounded.
 Striving to do too much too soon when it wasn’t yet God’s will or timing had simply caused a tug-of-war inside my heart and within my schedule.

 In time, God helped me embrace the truth that who I was (a wife, mom and homemaker), where I was (in the home) and what I was doing (parenting and homemaking) had significance not only in my household during that time, but held purpose in my family’s life and in God’s Kingdom into the future.
 It was enough…and I was enough…without needing to pursue more.